Deep Learning in steganography and steganalysis from 2015 to 2018: Steganography by deep-learning

 With such a scheme, security is improved.
-The fact that there are only a small number of modifications of the initial cost map probably makes it possible to preserve the initial embedding approach, and thus not to introduce too many traces that could be detected by another steganalyzer \cite{Kodovsky2011_dangers}.
-That said, the update of the costs is probably to be refined to better take into account the value of the gradient.
-The approach should allow choosing the pixels that will be modified, eventually by looking to their initial costs.
-Finally, as it was the case for ASO, if the discriminant is not powerful enough to carry out a steganalysis then it can be totally counterproductive for the Alice-agent.
-There are therefore many open questions regarding the convergence criterion, the stopping criterion, the number of iterations in the alternation between Alice-agent and Eve-agent, the definition of a metric for measuring the relevance of Eve-agent, etc.
+The fact that it is preferable to have a small number of modifications to the initial cost map probably makes it possible to preserve the initial embedding approach, and therefore not to introduce too many traces that could be detected by another steganalyzer \cite{Kodovsky2011_dangers}.
+That said, the update to the costs should probably be refined to better take into account the value of the gradient.
+For the moment, the selection of the $\beta$ percent of pixels that will be modified is suboptimal, and this selection should eventually be done by looking at the initial cost of the whole pixel.
+Finally, as it is the case for ASO, if the discriminant is not powerful enough to carry out a steganalysis, then it can be totally counterproductive for the Agent-Alice.
+Therefore, there are many open questions regarding the convergence criterion, the stopping criterion, the number of iterations in the alternation between Agent-Alice and Agent-Eve, and the definition of a metric for measuring the relevance of Agent-Eve, etc. Note that an adversarial embedding {\it iterated} with Agent-Alice countering multiple versions of Agent-Eve has been proposed in IH\&MMSec'2019 \cite{Bernard2019_AdverserialEmbedding}.